jon-heard/obsidian-inline-scripts/README.md

 1. Make sure that the __Text Expander JS__ plugin is installed and enabled in your vault. (see [HOW-TO: Setup the plugin and try it out](#how-to-setup-the-plugin-and-try-it-out).)
 2. Get the contents of a shortcut-file into a note in your vault.
 You can do this one of two ways.
     - Copy the shortcut-file's text content into an empty note.
-        - If the text is from github, I suggest copying from the raw file, though this isn't mandatory.
+        - If the shortcut-file is on github, I suggest copying from the "raw file", though this isn't mandatory.
     - Copy the shortcut-file directly into your vault's folder.
-3. Determine and remember the shortcut-file note's address.
+3. Determine and remember the shortcut-file note's address in your vault.
 This is the note's folder-path, followed by the note's name.
     - Example: `support/tejs/TEJS_state`.
 The name of this shortcut-file note is `TEJS_state`, the folder-path is `support/tejs`.
 4. Open the plugin options for the __Text Expander JS__ plugin.
     1. click the settings button on the lower-left of the Obsidian window.
 This opens the settings panel.